achen1076/3606/discord-bot/README.md

 - `/unlink` - Unlink your Discord account

 ### AI Auto-Response
+The bot automatically responds to messages when:
+- The bot is tagged (@bot)
+- User @achen1606 is tagged (requires ACHEN_USER_ID env var)
+- Message contains the text "achen"

-The bot automatically responds to messages that mention "achen" or tag @achen1606 using OpenAI's GPT-4.
-The AI is informed about Rise of Kingdoms and Kingdom 3606 context to provide relevant responses about gameplay, alliance strategy, and kingdom matters.
+The AI uses OpenAI's GPT-4o-mini and is informed about Rise of Kingdoms and Kingdom 3606 context to provide relevant responses about gameplay, alliance strategy, and kingdom matters.

 ## Setup